-Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

 If different members of your family can't agree on the ideal temperature, Nest has a function to give you the upper hand.

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 - Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, find your Thermostat and then select Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
+From the home screen, select Thermostat before selecting Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

-- Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you choose that option, it will show a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it will use.
+- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it displays a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 11. What to Do if a Nest Thermostat Is Not Compatible

 A Nest Thermostat is compatible with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and existing setup to learn which Nest model works with your system.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and current setup to learn which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in York.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in York.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

 Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Don't forget, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: